16: No Such Thing As A Ghost In Poland

 But while he was recovering in hospital, his doctor brought him the forms design, the Guinness Forms design, to prove that he had flown further than anyone else, which I just think is a very unsympathetic doctor move.

-The most Ferrero Roches eaten in one minute is 10.
+The most Ferrero Roches eaten in one minute is ten.

 Oh.

-Is it like crackers where they draw your mouth up so you think it's easy?
+10 in a minute, I reckon.
+Is it like crackers?
+They draw your mouth out so you think it's easy.

 Or is it cinnamon?